-So, NFTs are apart of the Ethereum blockchain.
+So, NFTs are a part of the Ethereum blockchain.
 I know, more new words that don’t make much sense.

-Well, Ethereum is something you may have heard of.
+But fret not, my online friends, for Ethereum is something you may have heard of.
 It’s the second-largest cryptocurrency next to Bitcoin (which you’ve definitely seen around before).

 NFTs are digital assets, but they store more information than your regular Ethereum coin, which makes them different.
 Your ownership of these assets is recorded, like a ledger, on the blockchain.
 But what on Earth is a blockchain?